Home Compare BMY vs PNR

 Stability

-On stability, Bristol-Myers Squibb Company is positioned higher in the group, while Pentair plc is closer to the middle.
+Bristol-Myers Squibb Company sits in the stronger part of the group on stability, while Pentair plc is closer to mid-pack.

 Stability — Dominant Gap